se-edu/learningresources/contents/swift/welcome-to-swift.md

 Welcome to Swift, THE preferred language to do iOS programming.
 Introduced in 2014, Swift is a fast, modern and safe programming language which supports playgrounds, an innovative feature that allows programmers to experiment with Swift code and see the results immediately, without the overhead of building and running an app.

 # Getting Started

 Reading the [Language Guide in the official documentation](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/) is definitely recommended, since it explains everything quite clearly, albeit quite verbose.

 If you're just looking to take a dip into Swift, here are the [basics](https://guides.codepath.com/ios/Swift-Basics) you'll need to understand.

-And if you are really pressed for time, here's a [couple](https://mhm5000.gitbooks.io/swift-cheat-sheet/content/index.html) of [cheatsheets](https://koenig-media.raywenderlich.com/uploads/2014/06/RW-Swift-Cheatsheet-0_7.pdf).
+And if you are really pressed for time, here's a [cheatsheet with the essential code examples](https://mhm5000.gitbooks.io/swift-cheat-sheet/content/index.html).

 # Cool Features